alibaba/async_simple/README.md

 After install async_simple, you can import it to your project.

+## Manully

-async_simple is almost head-only.
+async_simple is almost header-only.
 So you can just pass the include path of the install position to your compiler.

 But the uthread part of async_simple is not head-only.
+If you want to use uthread, You need link it manully.
 The library file is in the install path.
-You need link it manully or use cmake find_package.

 ## By cmake find_package